 The group calls on Williams College Trustees to screen out all future investments in the top 200 fossil-fuel companies, within five years, divest the endowment of all direct and indirect investments in these same companies, and reinvest in opportunities that will reduce the college’s reliance on fossil fuels and companies that will enact solutions for climate change mitigation and adaptation.
 They work closely with The Williams Endowment Initiative, a group of alumni with the same goal.

-For more information about and a list of student organizations, visit the Office of Student Life website.
+For a complete list of student organizations, visit the Office of Student Life website.